 What are Clinical Rotations

-Clinical rotations are a practical opportunity to apply your knowledge of clinical subjects to real-world patient care and to develop the skills to diagnose and treat patients.
+Clinical rotations provide a practical opportunity to apply your knowledge of clinical subjects to real-world patient care and to develop the skills to diagnose and treat patients.

 Clinical Rotations for International Medical Graduates